-Our plan is extremely ambitious, based on challenging targets that have been co-created and revised in partnership with almost 10,000 of our stakeholders.
+Our plan is extremely ambitious, based on challenging targets that have been co-created and revised in partnership with more than 25,000 of our stakeholders.
 Every core commitment in our Business Plan is based on an area of focus identified as a priority by stakeholders.
-Because we want our plan to be an accurate reflection of the level of ambition required by our stakeholders, we were the only DNO to consult with stakeholders on two initial drafts of our Business Plan.
-In response to stakeholder feedback, we have increased the ambition of 60% of our core commitments, most notably relating to environment and sustainability, where four out of five core commitments have been made more ambitious.
+Because we want our plan to be an accurate reflection of the level of ambition required by our stakeholders, we were the only DNO to consult with stakeholders on three initial drafts of our Business Plan.
+As a result of our early publication 60% of our core commitments increased in ambition.
+Following the first submission to Ofgem and its Challenge Group in July 2021 we made a number of further refinements and enhancements.
+This included the consolidation and merging of four core commitments to make the outcomes and benefits clearer and the addition of two entirely new commitments.

-As Board members, we are extremely proud of the fact that WPD continues to be an industry leader across all three of the high level pillars on which this Business Plan is built.
-As part of its central commitment to 'meet the needs of consumers and network users', WPD is setting new standards in customer service across a range of traditional and emerging communication platforms, ensuring that all customers, including the most vulnerable, receive the very highest levels of service and are not left behind, particularly as we make the transition to a smart energy future.
-Work to 'deliver an environmentally sustainable network' is underpinned by a vibrant culture of innovation, much of which has already been absorbed into 'Business as Usual' activity and which will continue to be crucial as we respond to the challenges of a fast-changing energy landscape during RIIO-ED2.
+As Board members, we are proud that WPD continues to be an industry leader across all three of the high level pillars on which this Business Plan is built.
+As part of its central commitment to 'meet the needs of consumers and network users', WPD is setting new standards in customer service across a range of traditional and emerging communication platforms, ensuring that all customers, including the most vulnerable, receive the very highest levels of service and are not left behind as we make the transition to a smart energy future.
+Work to 'deliver an environmentally sustainable network' is underpinned by a vibrant culture of innovation, much of which has already been absorbed into 'Business as Usual' activity and which will continue to be crucial as we respond to the challenges of a fast changing energy landscape during RIIO-ED2.
 WPD is equally ambitious in its aim to 'maintain a safe and resilient network', as illustrated by its stretching target to reduce power cuts still further to their lowest ever levels.